Thursday, August 28, 2025

 to learn how to hold Apophenia

-and feel what her breath might leave
+and collect her breath

 in the bowl of my collar bone.